Comparing REE Automotive (REE) and The Competition

 Institutional and Insider Ownership

 23.7% of REE Automotive shares are held by institutional investors.
-Comparatively, 52.7% of shares of all “Motor vehicles & car bodies” companies are held by institutional investors.
-6.0% of REE Automotive shares are held by company insiders.
-Comparatively, 9.5% of shares of all “Motor vehicles & car bodies” companies are held by company insiders.
+Comparatively, 57.4% of shares of all “Motor vehicles & car bodies” companies are held by institutional investors.
+9.6% of shares of all “Motor vehicles & car bodies” companies are held by company insiders.
 Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.

 This table compares REE Automotive and its peers’ net margins, return on equity and return on assets.